-- 3.1.
-The ACCC invited submissions from seventy five interested parties potentially affected by the applications, including other hospitals, medical and surgical suppliers and manufacturers, pharmaceutical companies, health funds, government agencies and industry bodies. - 3.2.
-Public submissions were received from the following interested parties: - The Royal College of Pathologists of Australia (RCPA) the peak organisation relating to the professional standards in the practice of pathology in Australia. - Bespoke Pathology Pty Ltd trading as Tissupath (Tissupath) three partner pathology practice operating in Mt Waverley, Victoria and specialising in anatomical pathology. - Medibank Private Limited, wholly owned by Australian Health Management Group Pty Ltd, (Medibank) - an integrated private health insurance and health services group. - Bupa Australia Pty Ltd (Bupa Australia) operating the Bupa Australia Group's consolidated private health insurance business through a single health fund. - 3.3.
+- 3.2.
+Public submissions prior to draft determination were received from the following interested parties: - The Royal College of Pathologists of Australia (RCPA) the peak organisation relating to the professional standards in the practice of pathology in Australia. - Bespoke Pathology Pty Ltd trading as Tissupath (Tissupath) three partner pathology practice operating in Mt Waverley, Victoria and specialising in anatomical pathology. - Medibank Private Limited, wholly owned by Australian Health Management Group Pty Ltd, (Medibank) - an integrated private health insurance and health services group.

+- Bupa Australia Pty Ltd (Bupa Australia) operating the Bupa Australia Group's consolidated private health insurance business through a single health fund. - 3.3.
 In brief, the RCPA and Tissupath opposed any tying or bundling arrangement that would restrict doctors and patients to using the pathology provider identified by the Applicants.
 As noted (at paragraph 1.4), the Applicants subsequently amended their exclusive dealing application for authorisation so that tying and bundling arrangements will only apply to services supplied to Funding Organisations. - 3.4.
-Both Medibank and Bupa Australia raised concerns regarding the ability for the SVHA Group to engage in collective bargaining and boycotts. - 3.5.
+Both Medibank Private and Bupa Australia raised concerns regarding the ability for the SVHA Group to engage in collective bargaining and boycotts. - 3.5.
 Bupa Australia submits that the collective boycott would increase costs to the fund and to members.
 Bupa Australia also argues that it may be forced, by threat of a collective boycott to deal with a particular facility which does not meet its required quality standards, or at a price which does not reflect the current market price. - 3.6.
 The Applicants provided a submission responding to the issues raised by interested parties.